wilcoxen-courses/e270-census-api/README.md

 ## Input Data

 Most of the data will be obtained from the Census via its API.
-However, one CSV file, **census-variables.csv**, is provided that will be used to help manage the data retrieval and analysis.
+However, one CSV file, **variable-info.csv**, is provided that will be used to help manage the data retrieval and analysis.
 The file has three columns.
 The first, `variable`, contains the names of 25 Census variables, B15003_001E through B15003_025E, which give the number of people aged 25 and older whose final level of education falls in various categories.
 Be sure to keep in mind that it's the *final* year of education.
 For example, B15003_016E is the number of people whose final year of education was graduating from high school: it does not include anyone who finished a year of college or more.

 The second column, `description`, has a short Census description for each variable.
 The third column, `group`, does not come from the Census.
 Rather, it was added as part of this exercise to facilitate aggregating the data.
 It takes on one of the following values, depending on the variable described in the row: `'total'`, for the total population 25 and over in the county; `'<hs'` for any level of education below high school graduation; `'hs'` for high school graduation or equivalent; `'some col'` for some college or an Associate's degree; `'ba+'` for a Bachelor's degree or beyond.